 When it comes to industry events for software developers, new highlights are always popping up on an already-packed year-round schedule.
 How’s an engineer to know which hackathons to hit and which tech conferences to miss?

-To help you plan your travels over the coming 12 months, here’s our comprehensive, chronological, regularly updated list of the most awesome events for software developers and engineers around the world.
+To help you plan your travels in the months ahead, here’s our comprehensive, chronological, regularly updated list of the most awesome events for software developers and engineers around the world.